Jc2k/pytest-docker-tools/README.md

 frontend_network = network()
 ```

+The `network` fixture factory supports all parameters that can be passed to the docker-py network `create` method.
+See [here](https://docker-py.readthedocs.io/en/stable/networks.html#docker.models.networks.NetworkCollection.create) for them all.

 The default scope for this factory is `function`.
 This means a new network will be created for each test that is executed.